 The amount of income taxes we pay is subject to ongoing audits by federal, state and foreign tax authorities, which may result in proposed assessments.
 Significant judgment is required in determining income tax provisions and evaluating tax positions.
 We establish reserves for open tax years for uncertain tax positions that may be subject to challenge by various taxing authorities.
 The consolidated tax provision and related accruals include the impact of such reasonably estimable losses and related interest and penalties as deemed appropriate.
 Tax benefits recognized in the financial statements from uncertain tax positions are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 For the fiscal year ended March 31, 2017, we increased our uncertain tax position by \$1.1 million, net of settlements of \$0.5 million, and we recognized an additional \$0.4 million in interest and penalties in income tax expense.
-For the fiscal year ended March 31, 2016, we recognized an uncertain tax position scontains uncertainties as management is required to make assumptions and apply judgments to estimate exposures associated with our tax positions.
-We did not recognize any uncertain tax positions or interest and penalties in income tax expensions.
-We did not recognize any uncertain tax positions or interest and penalties in income tax expensions.
+For the fiscal year ended March 31, 2016, we recognized an uncertain tax position in the amount of \$0.9 million, and we recognized \$0.4 million in interest and penalties in income tax expense.
+Our liability for uncertain tax positions contains uncertainties as management is required to make assumptions and apply judgments to estimate exposures associated with our tax positions.
+We did not recognize any uncertain tax positions or interest and penalties in income tax expense for the fiscal year ended March 31, 2015.